 Image Courtesy: The Park Hotels.

 A much appreciated legacy of the British Empire, Flurys is an English tearoom first established in Kolkata in 1927.
-Sweet tooths won’t be able to resist the remarkable range of mouth-watering treats tempting them from the packed display cases.
-Fresh cakes, delicious pastries, rich puddings, fluffy cookies – everyone will find a delicacy to their taste to indulge in a sinful pleasure.
-But Flurys is just as known for its drinks.
+A sweet tooth won’t be able to resist the remarkable range of mouth-watering treats tempting them from the packed display cases.
+Fresh cakes, delicious pastries, rich puddings, fluffy cookies – everyone will find a delicacy suited to their taste to indulge in sinful pleasure.
+And Flurys is just as much known for its drinks as pastries.
 There’s tea, of course; and then you have the chocolates, the Belgian hot mocha and the tearoom’s popular Viennese coffee.

-- Housed in a historic and charmingly decorated venue, more than simply a tearoom Flurys is a veritable institution and should be on the route of anyone visiting Kolkata.
+- Housed in an historic and charmingly decorated venue, more than simply a tearoom, Flurys is a veritable institution and should be on the itinerary of anyone visiting Kolkata.

 2. Arsalan Park Street:

-For part of its rich history, the North of India was under the rule of the legendary Mughlai Empire, which left more than a few traces of its influence in the country’s culture, including its cuisine.
-Popular restaurant Arsalan on Park Street serves traditional and scrumptious Mughlai food, and is best loved by patrons for its exquisite spread of biryanis.
-An Iranian delicacy, biryani is a dish of mixed rice usually accompanied with chicken or mutton meat, and a range of spices such as pepper, cinnamon, ginger, cardamom and coriander.
+For part of its rich history, the North of India was under the rule of the legendary Mughal Empire, which left more than a few traces of its influence on the country’s culture, including its cuisine.
+Popular restaurant Arsalan on Park Street serves traditional and scrumptious Mughlai food, and is best loved by patrons for its exquisite spread of Biryanis.
+An Iranian delicacy, Biryani is a dish made of rice usually accompanied with chicken or mutton meat, and a range of spices such as pepper, cinnamon, ginger, cardamom and coriander.
 Variants with beef or fish can be found, as well as vegetarian alternatives with no meat at all.

 3. Barbeque Nation: